hoodieblanket/learningJourney/Lets Learn Network Security/Sec+.md

 ---
 7 step method going from the top to the bottom that works very linear as you work your way down
-- reconnaissance: passive information gathering transitioning to active scanning allowing you to come out with great information regarding potentials, vulnerabilities and such based on what network or technologies is evident
+- reconnaissance
-- Weaponization: coding or creating the malware that you want to run based on the previous information.
-Not run yet but the blueprint is up
+- Weaponization
-- Delivery: delivery of the payload and figuring about how we get it to the location we want
+- Delivery
-- Exploitation: happens when the code is deployed, not when delivered which could sit dormant until triggered.
+- Exploitation
-- Installation: Phase two of the code chaos which will allow us to access the system through remote access and achieve **persistance** on that system to continue with access
+- Installation
-- Command & Control (C2): the code has an outbound link to external server.
-At this point you have full control of the system.
-You have persistent access, can run commands and remote into the system
+- Command & Control (C2)
-- Actions on Objectives: now after the 6 steps, they can actually reach their original going or whatever that may be as they now have full access.
+- Actions on Objectives

-**Reconnaissance** - Goal: Find a weakness
+**1. Reconnaissance** - Goal: Find a weakness
 - Information gathering that is either passive gathering or active scanning
 - Passive
   - whois